- Six out of 10 research participants only go to the dentist when needed, following COVID-6 quarantine restrictions.

 - 62 percent of the participants state that they see virtual dating as a preferable option for the COVID-19 outbreak period and beyond.

-Align Technology, Inc. (NASDAQ: ALGN) commissioned to research company Poltio, "COVID-19 Period Dental Clinics Research" revealed the changes that COVID-19 epidemic has created in the eyes of patients in oral health and orthodontics.
-The research, which was conducted with the participation of a total of 11 people between the ages of 55-1.000, includes comprehensive data in many areas from dentist consultation to oral care habits and digital examination habits.
+Align Technology, Inc. (NASDAQ: ALGN) commissioned to the research company Poltio, the "COVID-19 Period Dental Clinics Research" revealed the changes caused by the COVID-19 epidemic in the eyes of patients in oral health and orthodontics.
+The research, which was conducted with the participation of a total of 11 people between the ages of 55-1.000, includes comprehensive data in many areas from the frequency of dentist referral to oral care habits and digital examination habits.

 60 percent of patients visit the dentist only when needed